 The birth of solid-state electronics (though first conceptualized by Julius Edgar Lilienfeld in 1925) only came about with the invention of the first transistor by scientists at Bell Labs in 1947.

-The Crown Audio XLi 2500 (link to compare prices at select retailers) is a popular solid-state stereo power amplifier.
+The Crown Audio XLi 2500 (link to check the price on Amazon) is a popular solid-state stereo power amplifier.

 How do solid-state amplifiers work?
 Let's begin by comprehending the bipolar junction transistor and the operational amplifier.

 The Bipolar Junction Transistor

 A bipolar junction transistor (BJT) is a type of [solid-state] transistor.
 It is a three-terminal semi-conductive device that uses both electrons and holes as charge carriers.